marcomarino123/magnopy/docs/source/user-guide/methods/spinham.rst

 where vector :math:`\vec{d}_{ab} = \vec{r}_{m+d} - \vec{r}_m`  runs over the neighbors.
 :math:`J_{ab}(d_{ab})` is a :math:`3\times3` exchange matrix.
 :math:`A_a` is a :math:`3\times3` on-site anisotropy matrix.
-The third term describe the Zeeman interaction with the external magnetic field.
+The third term describes the Zeeman interaction with the external magnetic field.

 .. note::